KatchDaVizion/SuperBrain_AI/README.md

 🐧 Linux / WSL / Kali / Ubuntu:

 chmod +x launch_ai_portable.sh

 ./launch_ai_portable.sh

 🍏 macOS:

 chmod +x launch_macOS.sh

 ./launch_macOS.sh

 📂 LLM Download & RAM Estimates
-SuperBrain supports all Ollama models:

-Model	Min RAM Needed
-TinyLLaMA	1.7 GB
-Phi-3	3 GB
-LLaMA2 7B	6–8 GB
+SuperBrain supports all local LLMs available through Ollama.
+You can download and switch between models directly inside the assistant interface.

+Model Name	Minimum RAM Required tinyllama	1.7 GB phi-3	3 GB llama2 (7B)	6–8 GB
-Mistral	10–12 GB
+mistral	10–12 GB
-Mixtral 8x7B	24+ GB
+mixtral (8x7B)	24+ GB

-Use /download <model> and /model <number> in the local assistant.
+🧠 To download a new model:

+Use '/download <model name>' to download any model on ollama : https://ollama.com/ 🔁 To switch to a downloaded model:

+'/model <number>' in the local assistant to run the model needed ⚠️ Note: Make sure your system has enough free RAM before switching to larger models.
+SuperBrain dynamically adjusts based on your available resources.

 🔐 Encrypted API Key Storage
 No plaintext keys.
 All assistants (and the multi-model assistant) now use: